-Requirements for CAP Instructors
+Faculty Qualifications for CAP Instructors

-The University of Southern Indiana is accredited by The Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
+The University of Southern Indiana is accredited by The Higher Learning Commission (HLC).
+For more information, visit the HLC website.